 Mission / Vision

-Our mission is to provide Nurse Coaches with a global community for learning and networking.
+Our mission is to provide Nurse Coaches with a global community for learning, networking, and reconnecting to the heart and art of nursing.
 INCA inspires and empowers Nurse Coaches to be leaders in healthcare – local to global.

 Florence Nightingale’s Vision